jdewinne/community-plugins/tool-deployit-plugins/repository-migration/README.md

 # Overview #

-This script allows to migrate the Deployit Repository backend.
-The typical use case is to migrate from the default Deployit configuration (using Derby & FileSystem) to another backend (eg Full database storage).
+This script allows to migrate the XL Deploy or XL Release repository from one configuration to another.
+The typical use case is to migrate from the default configuration which uses Apache Derby and filesystem to another backend, for example fully external database storage.

 # Requirements #

-* **Deployit requirements**
+* **XL Deploy requirements version 3.9 or higher**
-	* **Deployit**: version 3.9
+* **XL Release 4.5.0 or higher** (may be working on other versions but was not tested)

 # Installation #